Wolodmr/iovote/docs_backup/about.md

+<div class="pdf-header"></div>

-About Vote Cast
+# About ioVote

-What is Vote Cast?
+What is ioVote?
-Vote Cast is an online voting system designed to simplify the process of creating and managing voting sessions.
+ioVote is an online voting system designed to simplify the process of creating and managing voting sessions.
 It provides a secure and user-friendly platform for users to cast their votes and view real-time results.

 KEY HIGHLIGHTS ✅